The Knife Marketing Email List

-My trainings and insights are for email subscribers only.
+My insights are for email subscribers only.
 Why?

 Because I enjoy quality marketing and all that goes with it.

-And because I don’t enjoy wasting time on shitty people who abuse marketing, just to make a quick buck.
+And because I don’t enjoy wasting time on someone who just wants a quick buck.

 Here’s the deal.

-This mini-course is a free email-based training called: Tried & Trusted About Pages (or in short, TTAP)
+The first thing I’m sending is a free email training called: Tried & Trusted About Pages (or in short, TTAP)

 A good backstory isn’t the only thing you need on an About Page.
-The TTAP training covers the key things your About Page needs (and is likely missing).
+The TTAP training covers the key things you’re likely missing.